UBC-MDS/gapminder_challenge/README.md

 # Gapminder Challenge App

-## The App

-Our app is hosted on [Heroku](heroku.com).
-Take the challenges [here](https://gapminder-challenge.herokuapp.com/) to see how you understand global issues such as healthcare and finance development.
-Test yourselves now!

 ## Welcome!

 Thank you for visiting the Gapminder Challenge app project repository.

 This document is aimed to give you some information about our project.
 Please scroll down to find out more.

+## The App

+Our app is hosted on Heroku.
+Take the challenges [here](https://gapminder-challenge.herokuapp.com/) to see how you understand global issues.
+You will be able to:

+* know immediately if your worldview is up-to-date

+* see visual plots of the underlying data

+* interact with the app by filtering year range, region, and more

+Test yourselves now!

 ## Project Motivation